-Mahsa Saeidi is an investigative reporter at WFLA in Tampa, currently covering Florida’s handling of the coronavirus pandemic.
+Mahsa Saeidi is an investigative reporter at WFLA in Tampa covering Gov. Ron DeSantis, the coronavirus pandemic and crime and injustice.
 Saeidi, a three-time Emmy Award-winning journalist and former Assistant District Attorney, asks the toughest questions to hold the powerful accountable.

 As coronavirus cases soared, Saeidi challenged Florida’s reopening plans whenever the state’s policy contradicted recommendations of the mainstream scientific community.
 She pushed for the release of critical information about the spread of the virus inside nursing homes.
 Additionally, inadequacies in Florida’s COVID-19 testing system were revealed in real time.

 Saeidi extensively covered the 2020 presidential election and exposed weaknesses in Florida’s voter registration system.
 Utilizing public records, Saeidi determined there were no widespread voter fraud claims or convictions in the state.
 Her continued coverage combatted misinformation and disinformation, educating voters on the integrity of the electoral process.

 Saeidi joined the investigative unit at WFLA-TV in March of 2019.

 The former prosecutor is passionate about covering law enforcement and issues related to crime and injustice.
 Saeidi has received two Emmy Awards for exposing police response time and investigative tactics during her time at WFLA-TV.

 Before moving to Tampa, Saeidi spent close to four years at KTNV-TV in Las Vegas.
 She joined the team as a reporter in 2015.
 Two years later, she was promoted to weekday anchor.